na-na-hi/renget/archive/ToonamiDrinkingGame.md

     -Steve Blum Fast Food/theme restaurant
 -Someone mentions how one of the drinking games is fatal

+Ninja Kamui:
+-a ninja gets sliced/stabbed
+-John Ninja uses the Forbidden Ninja Technique That's Going To Kill Him™ -Someone uses accupuncture
+-One of the cops is a loose cannon
+-John Wick Ninja reminisces about his dead wife and kids -Anytime someone says Oni
+-2+ people die within a couple seconds of each other -somebody's limb gets broken/disjointed
+-you notice DeMarco's name in the credits
+-Finish your drink if black cop who's about to retire dies

 Demon slayer
 -Taisho secret
 -Nezuko is cute